MAKING IT FAIR FOR CONTRACT ACADEMIC STAFF

 Have more ideas about how we can show our Term Colleagues our appreciation?
 Put it in the comments below!

-President, Camosun College Faculty Association
+Non-Regular Member at Large, Camosun College Faculty Association

 Send Us YOUR Content for the Confluence Blog!